zeph7/Infer/README.md

 ### Requirements

 Python 3 - version 3.6.5
-module - random, time, sys
+module - random, time, os, msvcrt sys most likely to be preinstalled in python 3

 ### How to play?